Timkold/Gitbook_learn/eng/pool/opisanie-vkladok/stranica-vyvody.md

-# 💸 Страница “Выводы”
+# 💸 "Withdrawals" Page

-На странице “Выводы” отображается история всех транзакций, связанных с выводом средств клиентами.
+The "Withdrawals" page displays the history of all transactions related to client fund withdrawals.

-• 🪙 Минимальная сумма вывода: транзакции происходят автоматически, как только баланс клиента достигает 0.001 BTC.
+• Minimum withdrawal amount: transactions occur automatically as soon as the client's balance reaches 0.001 BTC.

 <figure><img src="../../../.gitbook/assets/Снимок экрана 2025-01-13 в 15.12.03.png" alt=""><figcaption></figcaption></figure>

-## 📋 Состав таблицы “Выводы”
+## 📋 "Withdrawals" Table Structure

 \
-Таблица включает следующие колонки:
+The table includes the following columns:

-• 📅 Дата и время — момент осуществления вывода.
+• 📅 Date and Time — the moment the withdrawal was made.

-• 💰 Сумма — количество BTC, переведённое в рамках транзакции.
+• 💰 Amount — the number of BTC transferred in the transaction.

-• 🏦 Адрес — номер кошелька, на который отправлены средства.
+• 🏦 Address — the wallet number to which the funds were sent.

-• 🔗 Номер транзакции — уникальный идентификатор операции в блокчейне.
+• 🔗 Transaction Number — a unique identifier of the operation in the blockchain.